jackisrong/movie-awards/README.md

 ## Limitations and Improvements
 * There are a couple TODO comments I've left in the code as future improvements, either to the efficiency or robustness of the web app.
 Mostly in src/App.js if interested.
+* Add loading animation for when search results are being fetched.
+This won't really be necessary because the API results load pretty much instantly but in case of slow internet connections this would be useful.

 ## Technologies Used
 * [React](https://reactjs.org/)